agardnerIT/site/_posts/2017/2017-04-11-dynatrace-sla-management.md

 categories: [service level agreement, dynatrace, appmon]
 ---

 Comprehensive SLA management and tracking is absolutely critical to the success of a project.
-In this post I'llx investigate how Dynatrace AppMon can keep all your third parties honest.
+In this post I'll investigate how Dynatrace AppMon can keep all your third parties honest.

 **NOTE: THIS TUTORIAL REFERS TO THE LEGACY APPLICATION MONITORING PRODUCT FROM DYNATRACE NOT THE DYNATRACE PLATFORM.**